adrianmuxworthy/ThellierCoolPy/README.md

 Second, these packages can be  installed via (just cut and paste):

-pip install numpy numba matplotlib scipy ipywidgets ipyfileschooser  random2 regex tk
+pip install numpy numba matplotlib scipy ipywidgets zipfile36 pytest.shutil random2 regex

 Depending on your OS, codecs may be installed as default.